 Facilities approved for the THOR Directory can include on their website and other facility materials the statement, "Approved for the THOR Directory."
 However, no statement shall be included that implies having an influence on the release of an inmate.
-In addition, the approval statement must be removed from the facility website if the facility closes or is removed from the THOR Directory.
+In addition, the approval statement must be removed from the facility website and any facility literature if the facility closes or is removed from the THOR Directory.